lqhuang/typed-settings/docs/guides/cli.rst

     ... class Settings:
     ...     flag: bool = False

-We can achieve this by providing a custom param decl. and the *is_flag* option:
+We can achieve this by providing a custom param decl.:

 .. code-block:: python